top of page

 WHO May Submit a Film?

-Students (1st grade through college undergraduates), dads/dad figures, and other independent filmmakers are eligible to submit films/videos that relate in some way to one or more of D3F's themes.
-In 2023, our themes were:
+Students (1st grade through college undergraduates), dads/dad figures, and other independent filmmakers are eligible to submit films/videos that relate in some way to one or more of D3F's themes:

 1. A letter to my father/A letter to my child(ren)